Jamshedpur Golf Courses: History

 The Beldih Golf Course was set up in 1920.
 It is a club with a parkland style layout and was the venue of the annual event, the Tata Open.

 After the establishment of the Beldih Golf Course, the Golmuri Golf Course was set up as a nine-hole course in 1928.
 The Golmuri Golf Course is now a modern golf course with 18 holes.
 It now hosts the Tata Open.

-Ninety years after the inception of the Beldih Golf Course, the Golmuri Golf Course was upgrade to an eighteen-hole course.
+Ninety years after the inception of the Beldih Golf Course, the Golmuri Golf Course was upgraded to an eighteen-hole course.

 The 14th Tata Open was held at the Golmuri Golf Course from 17–20 December.
-It was the first time the tournament had been played on a single 18-hole.course.
+It was the first time the tournament had been played on a single 18-hole course.